 Uber is being sued in Dallas by a woman who was paralyzed in an accident involving one of their drivers.

-A lawsuit filed recently in Texas is raising big questions about how much responsibility Uber should be legally required to take for its drivers’ actions.
+A lawsuit filed recently in Texas raises questions about Uber’s legal responsibility for its drivers’ actions.

 How much is Uber liable for Uber accident claims?

-Uber also holds uninsured motorist coverage with a limit of $1 million, and collision insurance which covers drivers’ vehicles up to the cash value of their vehicle, with a deductible of $1,000.
+Uber’s third party liability coverage policy covers passengers and drivers – when they have passengers in the car – for up to $1 million.
+Uber also holds uninsured motorist coverage with a limit of $1 million, and collision insurance that covers drivers’ vehicles up to the cash value of their vehicle, with a deductible of $1,000.

 What should I do if I am in an Uber accident?

-For a more thorough piece-by-piece article on how to deal with these types of accidents, check out our Ultimate Guide to Uber and Lyft Accidents here .
+For a more thorough article on how to deal with these types of accidents, check out our Ultimate Guide to Uber and Lyft Accidents here .